 When you are ready to eat in the next 3 to 8 hours, you have food hot & ready just waiting for you to enjoy it.

-Honestly, I do own several cooking pans, but I don’t use them.
-I only use my big one with nice high sides and a lid.
-This is the only pan you need in your essential cooking gear list.
-I truly don’t think I’ve used any other pan in the past year.
+I love cooking several things at once… I mean if you’re going to be at the stove then might as well get as much done as possible.
+My favorite is the big pain with nice high sides and a lid.
 You can cook a lot of food at once, you don’t have to worry about it spilling out, and the lid traps the steam cooking the food faster without drying it out.

 I like making my own broths, soups, and curries.
 The holidays are my favorite time of year for soups and utilizing the rich bones from Thanksgiving turkeys or Christmas hams.
 Of course, if you are taking the time to cook, you want to make the most of your time and have plenty of leftovers!
 A Big Stock Pot is perfect for big batches of savory soups that will freeze well and carry you through a few months.